pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 `int skip`
 An optional parameter representing the zero-based offset of the first SdsStream to retrieve.
-If not specified, a default value of 0 is used.
+If unspecified, a default value of 0 is used.

 `int count`
 An optional parameter representing the maximum number of SdsStreams to retrieve.
-If not specified, a default value of 100 is used.
+If unspecified, a default value of 100 is used.

 `string orderby`
 An optional parameter representing sorted order which SdsStreams will be returned.
 A field name is required.
 The sorting is based on the stored values for the given field (of type string).
 For example, ``orderby=name`` would sort the returned results by the ``name`` values (ascending by default).
 Additionally, a value can be provided along with the field name to identify whether to sort ascending or descending, by using values ``asc`` or ``desc``, respectively.
 For example, ``orderby=name desc`` would sort the returned results by the ``name`` values, descending.
 If no value is specified, there is no sorting of results.